-Reading: Info ormational Text- Integration of Knowledge and Ideas Anchor Standa rd RI 9: Analyze how two or more texts address similar themes or topics in order to build knowledge or t to compare the approaches the authors take.
-Grade Grade-Specific Standard Kindergarten With prompting and support, identify similarities and differences between two texts on the same topic.
+Informational Text: Integration of Knowledge and Ideas CCR Anchor Standard 9: Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
+Grade Grade-Specific Standard Kindergarten With prompting and support, identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
 Grade 1 Identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
 Grade 2 Compare and contrast the most important points presented by two texts on the same topic.
 Grade 3 Compare and contrast the most important points and key details presented in two texts on the same topic.
 Grade 4 Integrate information from two texts on the same topic in order to write or speak about the subject knowledgeably.
 Grade 5 Integrate information from several texts on the same topic in order to write or speak about the subject knowledgeably.
 Grade 6 Compare and contrast one author's presentation of events with that of another (e.g., a memoir written by and a biography on the same person).
 Grade 7 Analyze how two or more authors writing about the same topic shape their presentations of key information by emphasizing different evidence or advancing different interpretations of facts.
 Grade 8 Analyze a case in which two or more texts provide conflicting information on the same topic and identify where the texts disagree on matters of fact or interpretation.
-Grades 9-10 Analyze seminal U.S. documents of historical and literary significance (e.g., Washington's Farewell Address, the Gettysburg Address, Roosevelt's Four Freedoms speech, King's "Letter from Birmingham Jail"), including how they address related themes and concepts.
-Grades 11-12 Analyze foundational U.S. and world documents of historical and literary significance for their themes, purposes, and rhetorical features.
+Grades 9-10 Analyze seminal U.S. documents of historical and literary significance (e.g., Washington's Farewell Address, the Gettysburg Address, Roosevelt's Four Freedoms speech, King's "Letter From Birmingham Jail"), including how they address related themes and concepts.
+Grades 11-12 Analyze seventeenth-, eighteenth-, and nineteenth-century foundational U.S. documents of historical and literary significance (including The Declaration of Independence, the Preamble to the Constitution, the Bill of Rights, and Lincoln's Second Inaugural Address) for their themes, purposes, and rhetorical features.